-The Company has leased premises for its offices under non-cancellable operating leases since May 2021 and its assembly site under non-cancellable operating leases since June 2022.
+The Company has leased premises for its assembly site under non-cancellable operating leases since June 2022.
 See further discussion in NOTE 16 - LEASES.

 Rent expense is recognized on a straight-line basis over the terms of the operating leases accordingly and the Company records the difference between cash rent payments and the recognition of rent expense as a deferred rent liability.